Arsh1213/getting_started_with_javascript/Chapters/6_objects_and_arrays.md

 What happens when you erroneously put "=" instead of " : "?
 Try it out in the console and think about the error.
 ```

+### Most Common Actions for Object Manipulation
+The code snippets below demonstrates some of the most common actions that are applicable for JavaScript objects.